Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from SE Perspectives

 AutoSD~\cite{AUTOSD} is a multi-agent system that iteratively fixes the buggy program via simulating the scientific debugging~\cite{ScientificDebugging}.
 AutoSD includes four components: LLM-based hypothesis generator, execution-based validator, LLM-based conclusion maker, and LLM-based fixer.
 In each iteration, the generator first generates a hypothesis about the bug, then invokes the debugger tool for hypothesis validation; the conclusion maker further identifies whether the hypothesis is rejected or not; and the fixer finally returns potential patches with explanations.

-ACFIX~\cite{ACFIX} is a multi-agent system for fixing the access control vulnerabilities in smart contracts.
-By specializing LLMs with different roles, ACFIX includes a Role-based Access Control (RBAC) mechanism identifier, a role-permission pair identifier, a patch generator, and a validator.
+\junweim{ACFix}~\cite{ACFIX} is a multi-agent system for fixing the access control vulnerabilities in smart contracts.
+By specializing LLMs with different roles, \junweim{ACFix} includes a Role-based Access Control (RBAC) mechanism identifier, a role-permission pair identifier, a patch generator, and a validator.
 In particular, the validator checks the validity of the generated patches with both tool feedback (static grammar rule checking) and model feedback (multi-agent debate process).
 The feedback is further provided to iteratively refine the patch.

 FlakyDoctor~\cite{FlakyDoctor} is an agent to repair flaky tests.
-It takes into consideration test execution results and the location of test failures.
-Following this, the system generates targeted repairs and tests them for validation.
+It takes the test execution results and the location of test failures into consideration.
+Following this, the agent generates targeted repairs and tests them for validation.
 This process is iterative, with the aim of continually refining the repairs until the issue of test flakiness is resolved.

+SRepair~\cite{SRepair} is a dual-agent system for function-level program repair.
+One agent first analyzes the auxiliary repair-relevant information (\eg{} the buggy code, error messages) to produce fix suggestions via the CoT technique, while the other generates fixed functions with the help of the suggestions.